hackclub/hackclub/workshops/portfolio/README.md

 > ![](img/jsbin.gif)

-For now, I wont explain what all this code means, you can
+For now, I won't explain what all this code means, you can

 - Google for what it means
 - Or ask someone else that might know what it means